 (iii) the supply and sources of water available to the applicant in the state where the applicant intends to use the water; and

-(iv) the demands placed on the applicant's supply in the state where the applicant intends to use the water.
+(iv) the existing legal demands of water rights placed on the applicant's supply in the state where the applicant intends to use the water.

 (d) When applying for a permit or a lease to withdraw and transport water for use outside the state, the applicant shall submit to and comply with the laws of the state of Montana governing the appropriation, lease, and use of water.